ironhack-rmt-materials/wd-lesson-guide-and-resources/module 1/w2d5 - f - Project 1 Guidelines (project 1 kick-off).md

 2. Share/Show examples of games from other students
   - Why: we can think, how would I build it etc.
     - example: water sort puzzle game: https://www.youtube.com/watch?v=JbN0Y0KDqDU

+  - Example: TETRIS game
+    - Simplifications for version 1 (focus on an MVP):
+      - Same shape (ex.
+2x2 boxes)
+      - Not clearing lines (ie. in the first version, we never remove blocks)

 3. Project Management